 #3 Improve Bone Health

 Muscle is not the only thing we lose as we age.
-Both men and women lose bone density every year, however, due to hormonal changes this affects women most.
+Both men and women lose bone density every year, however, hormonal changes affects women most.
 This can lead to developing diseases such as osteoporosis.
 Regular strength training can aid the development of strong bones as well as help to slow bone deterioration.

 #4 Disease Prevention